Up: FlatZinc [Contents][Index]

 fzn_run_file(+FznFile, +Options)

-FznFile is a FlatZinc program file (extension defaults to .fzn) and Options is a list of options as described above.
+FznFile is a FlatZinc program file (extension defaults to .fzn) and Options is a list of options; see see Zinc Options.
 This predicate is just a wrapper around fzn_run_stream/[1,2] handling stream opening and closing.

 The next predicate can be used to write the constraints of a FlatZinc program to a file, in the format of library(clpfd).